sneidenfernandes/SQL/README.md

 Each category folder contains exercises related to that specific category.
 Inside each category folder, you'll find individual exercise folders.
 Each exercise folder contains SQL files and possibly additional resources.

-## Getting Started

-1. Clone the repository:
+To clone the repository use:

    ```sh
    git clone https://github.com/your-username/sql-practice.git